-- There will be no storage of vehicles, plant, or materials against any buildings, walls or fences. - Should any unexpected archaeological evidence be discovered, works will stop temporarily in the vicinity and the BEAR Scotland Environment Team contacted for advice. - People, plant, and materials will, as much as is reasonably practicable, only be present on areas of made / engineered ground.
+- There will be no storage of vehicles, plant, or materials against any buildings, walls or fences. - Should any unexpected archaeological evidence be discovered, works will stop temporarily in the vicinity and the BEAR Scotland Environment Team contacted for advice.
+Historic Environment Scotland will be consulted as required. - People, plant, and materials will, as much as is reasonably practicable, only be present on areas of made / engineered ground.
 Where access out with these areas is required for the safe and effective completion of the scheme, it will be reduced as much as is reasonably practicable and ideally be limited to access on foot.
-There will be no storage of vehicles, plant, or materials against any buildings, walls or fences.